Day 1: 📍Cafe By The Ruins 📍BenCab Museum 📍Baguio Museum 📍Burnham Park

 Right outside the museum, there’s a strawberry taho vendor.
 Of course, we tried it!

 12:30 – Baguio Museum

 Sadly, this museum is under renovation, so we only got to ogle at the Cordillera historical artifacts on the first floor.
 From their native clothing to their home items, people of the North have an undoubtedly rich and distinct culture.

 |If you only have work clothes and pajamas in your closet, what kind of life are you actually living?|

 12:45 – Burnham Park

-Park strolls are fun, especially in the lazy afternoons but my Burnham Park experience happened during a mid-day heat, when you would just want to lie down on an outdoor hammock with a good book and eventually fall asleep.
+Park strolls are fun, especially in the lazy afternoons but my Burnham Park experience happened during the mid-day heat when you would just want to lie down on an outdoor hammock with a good book and eventually fall asleep.
 It was still breezy though, but my backpack was getting heavier.
-Burnham park is mostly… a park—there are flowers and benches and the grassy grounds under the shades of the trees are perfect for picnic with family and friends which basically what the people were doing when we were there.
+Burnham Park is mostly… a park—there are flowers and benches and the grassy grounds under the shades of the trees are perfect for picnics with family and friends which is basically what the people were doing when we were there.
 There’s also a lake (if it’s natural or man-made is beyond me) but we didn’t try the boat ride.

 1:00 – Vizco’s

 Finally we decided that we were hungry, and went to Vizco’s located along Session Road.
 Their strawberry shortcake is to die for, and the Oreo cheesecake wasn’t too sweet I suspect could finish a whole while doing my Kdrama marathon.
 Both are perfect with my all-time go-to Americano.